 Pulmonary embolism (PE)

-A PE occurs when there is a blockage in one of the artery blood vessels in the lungs - usually due to a blood clot (thrombus) which formed in another part of the circulation.
+A PE occurs when there is a blockage in one of the arteries (blood vessels)in the lungs - usually due to a blood clot (thrombus) which formed in another part of the circulation.
 A PE usually causes sharp chest pain felt when breathing in (pleuritic chest pain).
-Other symptoms include coughing up blood (haemoptysis), mild fever and rapid heart rate.
+Other symptoms include coughing up blood (haemoptysis), breathlessness, mild fever and rapid heart rate.

 See the separate leaflet called Pulmonary Embolism for more details on this medical emergency.

-A pneumothorax is air that is trapped between a lung and the chest wall.
+A pneumothorax is also known as a collapsed lung.
+It happens when air is trapped between a lung and the chest wall.
 The air gets there either from the lungs or, following chest wall injury, from outside the body.

 A peptic ulcer is an ulcer on the inside lining of the upper gut caused by stomach acid.